Your skills recognised in every European country

 European Skills Passport

 Bring all your skills together with the Europass European Skills Passport!
-The Passport consists of five documents that together show possible future empoyers, for example, the skills and qualifications you have.
-There is a CV and a language passport in which you can list the languages you know, your level of speaking, listening, reading and certificates or other language experiences.
+The Passport consists of five documents that together show possible future employers, for example, what skills and qualifications you have.
+There is a CV and a language passport in which you can list the languages you know, your level of speaking, listening, reading and certificates or other language experience.

 Also, the Europass Mobility registers knowledge and skills acquired in another European country, such as during a work placement, academic term or voluntary project.
 Finally, the diploma and certificate supplements allow you to further elaborate on what you have learned in the course of the activity covered by a diploma or certificate.